Linber93/CIPP1/README.md

 ## Forking
 Forking the GitHub Repository

 forking the GitHub Repository allows you to make a copy of the original repository in your own GitHub account.
-This creates the possibility to view and make changes without the risk of affecting the original
+This creates the possibility to view and make changes without the risk of affecting the original.

 1. Log into GitHub and locate the GitHub Repository.
 2. At the top right you will see a "Fork" button.
 3. You should now have a new copy of the original repository in your own GitHub account.

 ## Cloning
  Creating a local clone